SteveIves/HarmonyCoreDockerDemo/README.md

   integrated wiht the Ubuntu WSL2 machine environment.

-**NOTE:** This demonstration assumes that you have a Synergy License Server running on your Windows PC and that there is at least two available runtime licenses (e.g. RUN12).
+**NOTE:** This demonstration assumes that you have a Synergy License Server running on your Windows PC and that there are at least two runtime licenses (e.g. RUN12) available.
 If this is not the case then you must export an environment variable in your WSL2 environment that specifies the IP address of the Synergy License Server to use.
 For
 example: